-Join the SGV Symphony for a moonlit Mid-Autumn Festival Concert featuring Ayane Nakajima, music from Studio Ghibli and Gerswhin in a magical blend of East and West.
+Join the SGV Symphony for a moonlit Mid-Autumn Festival Concert featuring Ayane Nakajima, music from Studio Ghibli, Gerswhin, with the world premieres of Grant Steller, Eunike Tanzil and more!

-This concert reflects the San Gabriel Valley Symphony’s mission to elevate underrepresented voices and expand the boundaries of what an orchestra can be, featuring works by AAPI composers alongside iconic film music and American classics.
+This concert reflects the San Gabriel Valley Symphony’s mission to elevate underrepresented voices and expand the boundaries of what an orchestra can be, featuring works by AAPI composers alongside iconic film music and American classics—all brought to life by a 100-piece orchestra.

 Located in the heart of San Gabriel's historic Mission District, the San Gabriel Mission Playhouse is a beautifully preserved Spanish-style theater that has been a cornerstone of the community since 1927.